Academic Integrity & Misconduct

 The Students’ Union website offers information on Academic integrity and contract cheating: the pitfalls of paying someone to do your studies for you.

 With the increased response to COVID-19 there has been a notable spike in aggressive contract cheating marketing.
-To stay aware of what this is and how to avoid it, please familiarise yourself with the definition of contract cheating from the Quality Assurance Agency (QAA) by reading our Academic Integrity & Misconduct Policy and Guidance.
+To stay aware of what this is and how to avoid it, please familiarise yourself with the definition of contract cheating from the Quality Assurance Agency (QAA) by reading our Academic Integrity and Misconduct Policy and Guidance.

 Collusion